 How Much Time and Revenue Does Outreach Automation Save?

-The revenue connection is direct.
-Staffing firms using AI-driven automation are twice as likely to report revenue growth, according to Bullhorn's survey of 1,500+ recruitment professionals.
-And it's not hard to see why - when you double your outreach volume while improving response rates, your pipeline fills faster and positions close sooner.
+Revenue follows directly.
+Staffing firms using AI-driven automation are twice as likely to report revenue growth, according to Bullhorn’s survey of 1,500+ recruitment professionals.
+And it’s not hard to see why - when you double your outreach volume while improving response rates, your pipeline fills faster and positions close sooner.

 Candidate Database